kjon-life/kjon-life/README.md

 - My friends connect on [Instagram: @kilo.jon](https://www.instagram.com/kilo.jon/)
 - [LinkedIn](https://www.linkedin.com/in/jonhwilliams) works as well.

+About:
+- I work in the intersections of programming, performance, and revenue.
+- I am deeply curious about data analytics, the way we present and consume information, and natural language processing.
+- I enjoy walking, buskers, cold plunging, '67-'73 Chevy trucks, and Chagaccino!
+- Currently, I'm levelling up in open source by testing, coding,  authoring tutorials, writing articles, writing (as-yet-unpublished) books, and a bit of free-lance into AI.

 ### Project Overview:
 * App code is a simple Go web server